 After my minor setback, I felt more appreciative of the run.
 Even if the run is uncomfortable, there is a freedom that comes from being out there.
 I hated missing out on the long run with the team (BlacklistLA).

 Now that I’ve been a pacer, I’m much more connected to the runners.
 Being a pacer has made me focus even more on ensuring that I perform well.

 There is a lot of support and love for other runners in the community.
 Marathon training is like working a second job.
 You meet other amazing people who push themselves to reach their goals.

 Becoming a pacer has been an extremely rewarding experience.
 Not only do I have to hold myself accountable, but I also get to inspire and motivate others to become the best versions of themselves through running.

 Running allows me to set my mind free.
 Nothing seems impossible.
 Nothing seems unattainable. – Kara Goucher

 During this week I made it a point to track my time by practicing during my solo runs.
 I also monitored my breathing and strides.

 90% of long-distance running is mental.
+Some runs are easier to push through and some runs require more mental effort.
 Each time I go into another cycle and challenge myself more, I learn the importance of this.

-Foods: Wild Caught Salmon, Cod, Ahi Tuna, Free Range Eggs, Vegetarian Meat Substitutes, Leafy Greens, Green Juice, Mixed Greens Salad, Steamed Veggies, Acai, Citrus Fruits & Berries
+Foods: Wild Caught Salmon, Cod, Ahi Tuna, Albacore Tune, Free Range Eggs, Whole Grains, Vegetarian Meat Substitutes, Leafy Greens, Green Juice, Mixed Greens Salad, Steamed Veggies, Acai, Citrus Fruits & Berries, Turmeric

 Thank you for following my marathon journey.
 For daily updates on my training, you can follow my Instagram stories @Christal_Lauren. #LAM2018